-SCS Engineers has provided wastewater/fluid treatment, isolation, storage, and disposal solutions for over 30 years.
+SCS Engineers has provided wastewater/ﬂuid treatment, isolation, storage, and deep well disposal solutions for over 35 years.
 During this time, the treatment and disposal of liquid wastes have become increasingly challenging.
 This is due in part to regulations designed to protect surface and groundwater.
-But one solution that is often overlooked is deep well injection is a safe and viable solution.
+When planned and permitted correctly, deep well injection is a safe and viable solution.

 Deep well injection is the process of safely storing or disposing of liquids deep underground.
 It involves drilling beneath drinking water aquifers (1,500 to >3,000 feet deep) to trap the liquid waste under multiple impermeable layers of rock.
 It requires favorable geology, so it is not suitable for all locations.